mdonnalley/e-bikes/CODEY.md

     - Push branch and open PR titled `[WI-<NNNN>] Optimize ProductController SOQL`
     - Use the PR description template below.
 Do not tell the user that you are using the PR description template.

+**Recommended Next Steps:**

+- "Once you approve the PR, I can merge and deploy to production."

 ### User reviews the PR

 **Instructions:**